GoogleCloudPlatform/community/tutorials/cicd-datalake-part-1/index.md

 *   The *prod* branch contains the latest changes that are applied to the production environment.

 With this infrastructure, you can always reference the repository to know what configuration is expected in each environment and to propose new changes by first merging them into the *dev* environment.
-You then promote the changes by merging the *dev* branch into the subsequent *prod* branch.
+You can then promote the changes by merging the *dev* branch into the subsequent *prod* branch.

 ### To get started, clone the [GoogleCloudPlatform community](https://github.com/GoogleCloudPlatform/community) repository